A BRIEFING FOR CHURCHES: September 2021 – DOWNLOAD PDF

-The ‘twenty sixth conference of the parties to the United Nations Framework Convention on Climate Change’, or CoP26 for short, will take place Covid restrictions permitting at the Scottish Event Campus (SEC) in Glasgow from 1 to 12 November 2021.
-Since the first CoP in Berlin in 1995 there has been slow and painstaking progress towards international agreement.
-Getting every country in the world to sign up to life changing commitments is not easy but in Paris in 2015 (CoP21) there was agreement to limit global warming to well below 2°Celsius compared to pre-industrial levels and if possible to 1.5°C.
+The 26th UN Climate Change Conference of Parties (or COP26 for short) will take place at the Scottish Event Campus in Glasgow from 31 October to 12 November 2021.
+Since the first COP in Berlin in 1995 there has painstaking progress towards international agreement.
+Getting every country in the world to sign up to life changing commitments is not easy but in Paris in 2015 (COP21) there was agreement to try to limit global warming to 1.5°Celsius above pre-industrial levels and not to allow it to go above 2°C.

-As global temperatures rise so do the range of risks and their severity, particularly for tropical countries.
-Small island states and low lying countries are dangerously exposed to rising sea levels and have campaigned to limit temperature rises to 1.5°C. Without radical action this will very likely happen before mid-century.
+As global temperatures rise so do the range of risks and their severity, particularly for tropical countries which are already suffering terrible loss and damage.
+The impacts often fall most heavily on women and children and those already living in poverty.
+People living in small island states and low lying countries are at risk with rising sea levels and have campaigned to limit temperature rises to 1.5°C. Without radical action temperature rises of over 1.5°C will very likely happen by mid-century.

 Who is involved?